AUCT-us/auct-us.github.io/_posts/2024-01-01-idealism-vs-political-economy-reality.md

 ---
 layout: post
-title:  "The Success and Failure Decentralized Governance Models"
+title:  "The Success and Failure OF Decentralized Governance Models"
 subtitle:  "What Have We Learned From Prioritizing Individual Autonomy, But Explore Liquid Democracy, Holacracy, and Sociocracy"
 date:   2024-01-01 4:30:00
 categories: template
 ---

-# Decentralized Governance Models
+# What Have We Learned

 ## Develop and implement decentralized governance models that prioritize individual autonomy, direct participation, and fluid decision-making processes.